-- Registers serial section images of any orientation to the Allen Mouse Brain Atlas
+- Aligns whole slide images of experimental tissue sections to the Allen Brain Atlas

 Identify labeled neurons in whole slide images using an intuitive cell detection workflow.
-Our sophisticated detection algorithm is robust against histologic and imaging artifacts such as edge effects, uneven illumination, and variable staining across specimens.
+Our deep learning algorithms are robust against histologic and imaging artifacts such as edge effects, uneven illumination, and variable staining across specimens.
 Detected cells can be mapped to the Allen Mouse Brain Atlas and tallied in each of its 2500 brain structures, making comparative quantitative analysis between mice from different experiments and laboratories easy and standardized.

 Why use NeuroInfo?

-Identification and delineation of brain regions in histologic mouse brain sections is especially pivotal for many neurogenomics, transcriptomics, proteomics and connectomics studies, yet this process is prone to observer error and bias.
+Identification and delineation of brain regions in histologic mouse brain sections is pivotal for many neurogenomics, transcriptomics, proteomics and connectomics studies.
+Yet, this process is usually manual and prone to observer error and bias.
 NeuroInfo automatically navigates an investigator through the complex microscopic anatomy of histologic sections of mouse brains, eliminating much of the user's potential for error.